 The default setting of the Micromodem-2 detector is to use the main onboard channel for detection.
 However, for PSK comms, it can be configured to listen on the multi-channel array.
 The receiver can be configured separately from the detector to receive the packet either on the array or the main channel.
 Settings for the following configurations are described below.
-For detailed explanation of each setting, see descriptions for CCCFQ,detector and CCCFQ,detector and CCCFQ,detector and CCCFQ,detector and CCCFQ,detector and CCCFQ,recv.
+For detailed explanation of each setting, see descriptions for CCCFQ,detector and CCCFQ,recv.
 For detection on the multi-channel card, it may be necessary to reduce false detects by setting the POW parameter to 0.